Sausage Pasta Bake – Spicy and Creamy

 Complete the meal by serving this with crusty bread or a homemade rosemary focaccia.
 For a side salad, you can simply opt for arugula with shavings of parmesan, olive oil and freshly squeezed lemon.

-Top tips and recipe FAQs
+Variations and FAQs

-• Make it lighter - To make this sausage pasta bake lighter you can leave out the mascarpone and add an extra ½ cup (125ml) of reserved pasta water.
+• Make it lighter – To make this sausage pasta bake lighter, you can leave out the mascarpone and add an extra 1/2 cup (125ml) of reserved pasta water.

 How long will leftovers last?